MikroTik OmniTIK 5 PoE ac Router Configuration Guide¶

 - The password to connect to the node's wireless network (i.e. the one that will be named

-in the password manager. - The username and password for the device's web management interface.
+tucsonmesh-NN-omniwhereNNis replaced with the network number).
+This is labeledtucsonmesh-*-omni WiFi Password / PSKin the password manager. - The username and password for the device's web management interface.
 This is labeled

-Omnitik & SXT - admin
+Omnitik & SXT - adminin the password manager.

 Download software for uploading files to the router¶